 In a previous post discussing A Few Fundamental Concepts, we discussed that a Buddha is one who has “one who has awakened from the deep sleep of (unenlightenment) and opened his consciousness to encompass all objects of knowledge.”

-- “Opening one’s consciousness until one is awakened from the deep sleep of unenlightenment” is what direct perception does.
+- “Opening one’s consciousness until one is awakened from the deep sleep of unenlightenment” refers to direct perception until enlightenment.
 To perceive the “experiential contents” of nature directly, one needs to “open his consciousness.”
-When one successfully perceives the “experiential contents” of nature directly, one “is awakened from the deep sleep of unenlightenment” because they are enlightened.
+When one successfully perceives the “experiential contents” of nature directly, one is enlightened and, therefore, “is awakened from the deep sleep of unenlightenment.”

-Encompassing all the information nature has to offer was what our historical Shakyamuni Buddha accomplished when meditating under the Bodhi Tree until his enlightenment.
+Encompassing “all objects of knowledge” was what our historical Shakyamuni Buddha accomplished when meditating under the Bodhi Tree until his enlightenment.
 After his enlightenment, Buddha began teaching what he realized to his followers.
 His verbal teachings were collected in the sutras of Buddhism.
-In other words, Buddhism is Buddha’s education on the information nature offers.
-In the words of Dr. Fisch, all the information nature offers informs “how things stand in themselves,” while Dr. Kuhn describes it as informing “what the world really is.”
+In other words, Buddhism is Buddha’s education about “all objects of knowledge” that can be perceived directly.
+In the words of Dr. Fisch, “all objects of knowledge” inform “how things stand in themselves” or “what the world really is,” as Dr. Kuhn described.

 Buddha teaches that all humans have the ability to become enlightened.
 The inherent ability of all humans to be enlightened is known as buddhadhatu in Romanized Sanskrit.